uyenle5796/AVP-AudioVisualiser/README.md

 # Audio Visualiser

 ### Description
 Inspired by how sounds could be represented visually and how patterns found in nature could be represented mathematically, this interactive audio visualisation aims to explore these two concepts.
 Written in C++, the program used [openFrameworks](http://openframeworks.cc/download/) to create the mesmerising graphics and [Maximilian](https://github.com/micknoise/Maximilian) music library to extract audio features from audio files using FFT.
 A interactive GUI is also provided to allow customisation of the shapes.
+Each visualiser animates in synchronisation with the audio’s magnitudes `myFFT.magnitudes[i]` which contains pitch, amplitude and timbre.

 **Phyllotaxis:** a pattern inspired from the natural arrangement of florets of a sunflower.
 The algorithm was implemented based on Vogel's mathematical formula, where changing angle degrees: 137.3, 137.5 and 137.6 can produce different captivating patterns.

-**Superformula:** a 3D implementation of superellipses - a mathematical formula that can recreate many complex shapes and curves that are found in nature by simply changing 6 parameters: a, b, m1, m2, n1, n2 and n3.
+**Superformula:** a 3D implementation of superellipses.
+Superformula is a mathematical formula that can produce many complex shapes and curves found in nature.
+Simply adjusting the 6 parameters: a, b, m1, m2, n1, n2 and n3 in the GUI to see how various interesting shapes can be made.
-(Code adapted from Kamend's [Superformula3D](https://github.com/kamend/Superformula3d)).

 **Disco ring:** a simple circular ring, where the points move in y-axis along with the audio, inspired from Sonia's Audible Visuals (link).
 Created by drawing many ellipses in 360 degrees using sin() and cos() functions, the ring provides a simple yet pleasing to the eyes design in contrast to the previous visualisers which are packed with colours and details.